-Jon Ashley (DuBois & King) and Jason Gaudette?
-(GEODesign) reviewed some of the existing conditions at this site, noting that a survey and wetland delineation have been completed.
-It was explained that, even though both the upper and lower slide are a little different in nature, there are similar solutions being proposed for both areas.
+Jon Ashley (DuBois & King) and Jason Gaudette (GEODesign) reviewed some of the existing conditions at the Briggs Hill slope failure, noting that a survey and wetland delineation have been completed.
+They explained that, even though both the upper and lower slide are a little different in nature, there are similar solutions being proposed for both areas.
 The solutions include rebuilding sections of the road, grading changes, slope repair, retaining walls, culvert replacements (with catch basins at inlet sides, as lower velocity at the outlet is part of the drainage design), stone at culvert outlets, and options for debris protection at inlets.